xsuite/xsuite/docs/track.rst

 such as Bumpers or Tune-Ramps can be modelled using :doc:`time_dependent_knobs` or :doc:`fast_lattice_changes` (the latter being more performant when a large number of elements is affected).
-For some specific use cases there exist also specialized elements, such as :class:`xtrack.ACDipole`.
+For some specific use cases there exist also specialized elements, such as the :class:`xtrack.ACDipole`.

-If the time-dependent change is fast (compared to the revolution period) specialized elements such as an :doc:`exciter` (time-dependent thin multipole) or :class:`xtrack.RFMultipole` have to be used.
+If the time-dependent change is in the order of the revolution period or faster, specialized elements such as an :doc:`exciter` (time-dependent thin multipole) or :class:`xtrack.RFMultipole` have to be used.